 You will generally do each of these experiments with a partner.
 There will be rotation of partners throughout the semester.
 The schedule will be posted for each section on Sakai and on the door to 240 BRL.
 Missing a laboratory period is a major problem for you and your lab partner.
 There are no "snow days" to make up a lab later in the semester.
 Make every effort possible to attend your lab section.
 In the event that you cannot attend for an acceptable reason, let your lab partner, the Lab Instructor, and Munson know - in advance.
-The labs are full and it is not possible to complete an experiment in another scheduled lab period.
 Lateness is an inconvenience to your lab partner.

-You have two weeks to perform each experiment {except Exp.
-0, data analysis} and write a report.
+You have two weeks to perform each experiment and write a report.
 With proper preparation before the laboratory, with good laboratory techniques, and perhaps with some good luck, each experiment can be completed in a single laboratory period.
 However, the second lab period is available to finish an experiment or to repeat part of the experiment if your data are inconsistent.
-Your object in performing these experiments is to obtain reliable data.
-All of the experiments work and part of your grade is based on the accuracy/precision of your results.
+If you have a laptop computer bring it to the lab to record and begin analyzing your data during the first lab period.
+If you don't have a laptop, bring a USB drive to use on one of the computers in the lab.

-Even if you have obtained all of the necessary high quality data, you must spend a substantial part of the second lab period in the lab (or library or computer room) analyzing your data.
+Even if you have obtained all of the necessary high quality data during the first week, you must spend a substantial part of the second lab period in the lab (or library or computer room) analyzing your data.
 This time guarantees that you and your lab partner can meet and is an opportunity for you to ask questions about the analysis of the data from the Lab Instructor (or Munson).
 Collaboration in writing reports consists of both partners working together on all parts - not an assignment of parts: "I'll write the introduction and procedure; you do the data analysis."

-It is difficult, if not impossible, to write a good laboratory report if you begin the night before it is due.
+It is not difficult, if not impossible, to write a good laboratory report if you begin the night before it is due.